ordina-jworks/ordina-jworks.github.io/_posts/2019-02-21-streaming-traffic-data.md

 * Easy to get started.
 * You will lack advanced features like windowing, aggregation, ...

-## Spring Kafka
+# Spring Kafka

 ### Kafka

 [Spring Kafka](https://spring.io/projects/spring-kafka) allows us to easily make use of [Apache Kafka](https://kafka.apache.org/).

 Kafka is designed to handle large streams of data.

-Messages are published into topics and can be stored for mere minute or indefinetely, by default 7 days.
+Messages are published into topics and can be stored for mere minute or indefinetely.
-It is highly scalable allowing topics to be distributed over multiple brokers
+It is highly scalable allowing topics to be distributed over multiple brokers.

 [Kafka Streams](https://kafka.apache.org/documentation/streams/) allows us to write steam processing applications within the Kafka cluster itself.

-For this reason Kafka Streams will use topics for both input and output.
+For this reason, Kafka Streams will use topics for both input and output allowing it to store intermediate results within Kafka itself.

 ### What "topics" does Kafka Streams use

 [KStream](https://kafka.apache.org/10/javadoc/org/apache/kafka/streams/kstream/KStream.html)
 A KStream records a stream of key/value pairs and can be defined from 1 or more topics.
 It does not matter if a key exists multiple times within the KStream, when you read in the data of a KStream every record will be sent to you.

 [KTable](https://kafka.apache.org/10/javadoc/org/apache/kafka/streams/kstream/KTable.html)
-A KTable is a changelog stream of a primary keyed table, meaning, that whenever a key exists multiple times within the KTable you will receive only the most recent record.
+A KTable is a changelog stream of a primary keyed table, meaning that whenever a key exists multiple times within the KTable you will receive only the most recent record.

 [GlobalKTable](https://kafka.apache.org/10/javadoc/org/apache/kafka/streams/kstream/GlobalKTable.html)
 Like a KTable, but it is replicated over all Kafka Streams instances, so do be carefull.

 [KGroupedStream](https://kafka.apache.org/10/javadoc/org/apache/kafka/streams/kstream/KGroupedStream.html)
 This is an intermediate format based on a re-grouped stream of records based on a KStream, with usually, a different key then the original primary key.

-It is derived from a groupBy() or a groupByKey() on a Kstream.
+It is derived from a `groupBy()` or a `groupByKey()` on a Kstream.
-Via aggregate(), count() or reduce() it can be converted to a KTable.
+Via `aggregate()`, `count()` or `reduce()` it can be converted to a KTable.

 [KGroupedTable](https://kafka.apache.org/10/javadoc/org/apache/kafka/streams/kstream/KGroupedTable.html)
-This is pretty similar to a KGroupedStream, but a KGroupedTable is derived from a KTable via groupBy().
+This is pretty similar to a KGroupedStream, but a KGroupedTable is derived from a KTable via `groupBy()`.

-It can be reconverted to a KTable via aggregate(), count() or reduce().
+It can be reconverted to a KTable via `aggregate()`, `count()` or `reduce().

 ### Coding with Spring Kafka

-We still have the Sprint Cloud Stream topics to which we send in some data, let's use these but now with Kafka.
+We still have the Spring Cloud Stream topics to which we send in some data, let's use these but now with Kafka.

 First we are going to take in the static data of the sensors into a KTable.